 The second material handler arrived and the log yard crew did a great job of handling the large daily log deliveries and kept yard time cycles to a minimum.
 Log deliveries were completed on March 28th as spring breakup sets in.
 Babine’s logging and hauling contractors had a good logging season with no major safety incidents.
 We appreciate the dedication and commitment by our contractors to help fill up the log yards at the Babine and Decker Lake sawmills.
 Babine’s Woods Team is preparing for the spring tree planting season and is scheduled to plant 2.5 million seedlings with the help of two local contractors.

 We have a safe beginning to our new operations and we are proud of the Babine employees that have come back to work and are positive about the new mill and the work environment.
 We are working to ensure that 2014 will be a safe and successful year for our B.C. operations and we are excited to start shipping lumber to customers.

-Babine partners, Hampton and the Burns Lake Native Development Corporation appreciate this joint effort by our employees, vendors, and contractors and the community.
+Babine partners, Hampton and the Burns Lake Native Development Corporation appreciate the ongoing support for this joint effort by our employees, vendors, and contractors and the community.